CREATE AN AMAZING 3-DAY BOSTON ITINERARY

-- 3.1 Day 1 in Chicago
+- 4 Day 1 of 3 Days in Boston

-- 3.2 Day 2 in Boston
+- 5 Day 2 of 3 Days in Boston

-- 3.3 Day 3 in Boston
+- 6 Day 3 of 3 Days in Boston

+You are thinking of visiting Boston, Massachusetts, and are wondering about the best things to do in 3 days in Boston?
 Well, you have come to the right place.
 This 3-day Boston itinerary will help you decide the best way to spend your time and what to do and see in this historic American city.

-You’ll find many historic landmarks and sites, cobblestone streets, and buildings that date back to Boston’s roots.
+3 days in Boston will allow you to find many historic landmarks and sites, cobblestone streets, and buildings that date back to Boston’s roots.

-The post was written by Rebecca
+The post was written by Rebecca.

 How to Get to Boston

-By air: If you are flying into Boston, you will be arriving at Logan International Airport (BOS), which is located only 4 miles from the city center.
+- BY AIR: If you are flying into Boston, you will be arriving at Logan International Airport (BOS), which is located only 4 miles from the city center.
 You can easily grab a taxi, subway, or even a water taxi from the airport to your hotel downtown.

-By car: If you are driving in, then you can take Interstate 84 from the south, Interstate 90 from the west, or Interstate 95 from the north.
-(Keep in mind that parking is hard to find in Boston, and your hotel will likely charge you per day to park in their garage.)
+- BY CAR: If you are driving in, then you can take Interstate 84 from the south, Interstate 90 from the west, or Interstate 95 from the north.
+Keep in mind that parking is hard to find in Boston, and your hotel will likely charge you per day to park in their garage.

-By train: Public transportation is great in Boston, so you can also take the Acela high speed train into the city.
+- BY TRAIN: Public transportation is great in Boston, so you can also take the Acela high-speed train into the city.